Category: Habit Trackers

 When this verdict might flip

-- Choose Loop Habit Tracker if you want to start tracking habits immediately.
+- Choose Loop Habit Tracker if the habit should start before metrics are configured.

 FAQs